-Revenue Streams Meaning
+Revenue Streams Definition

-Revenue streams are various sources of income from which the organization earns revenue by selling goods or providing services or combination of both and such revneues can be recurring in nature, transaction-based, project-based or combination of various types depending on the kind of business in which an organization is operating.
+Revenue streams are various sources of income from which the organization earns revenue by selling goods or providing services or combination of both and such revenues can be recurring in nature, transaction-based, project-based or combination of various types depending on the kind of business in which an organization is operating.

 #1 – Recurring Revenue

 The recurring revenueRecurring RevenueRecurring Revenue is a part of the Company’s total revenue or income constantly generated in the future at regular intervals (monthly or yearly).
-This type of revenue is relatively stable as you can predict its occurrence with reasonable confidence. is a source of income, which is ongoing, and the recurring revenue model is the one which most organization aspire to set up as this is predictable and healthy input for working capital requirements.
+This type of revenue is relatively stable as you can predict its occurrence with reasonable confidence. is a source of income, which is ongoing, and the recurring revenue model is the one which most organizations aspire to set up as this is predictable and healthy input for working capital requirements.
 For example – an organization operating in automobile sectors, the after-sales services are recurring in nature and forms a major source of income.
 A company is providing broadband services, or for a cellular company, the monthly subscription fee is recurring in nature.
 The recently started online website Netflix, the monthly subscription of their customers are recurring in nature.

 #2 – Non-Recurring Revenue

 It is the source of income, which is occasional in nature and cannot be predicted easily.
-For example – a company providing video services will have more subscribers than usual when there is Wimbledon or Football world cup is going on.
+For example – a company providing video services will have more subscribers than usual when there is Wimbledon or the Football world cup going on.
 Similarly, a company providing data cellular services might find users making more calls during Christmas and new year.

 #1 – Services

-The income received from providing services falls under Service revenue.
+The income received from providing services falls under service revenue.
 So, for example, the government earns revenue by providing transportation services in any country is revenue from providing services.
 Also, consulting provided, audit fees, and various other professional fees are services in nature.